ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/meetup-mo2024.png" alt="Italian C++ Meetup Modena 2024" width="700">

 I have organized and promoted monthly C++ meetups, hosted in person at [MakeIt](https://www.comune.modena.it/makeitmodena) and [ConoscereLinux](http://conoscerelinux.org).<br/>

+With my relocation to Milan, in September 2024 I’ve handed the baton to dedicated community members to continue organizing the Modena C++ meetups, which will still be hosted by the Italian C++ Community.<br/>

 Every meetup consisted of 1-hour technical session + pizza and networking:
 - [📹 YouTube Playlist here](https://www.youtube.com/playlist?list=PLsCm1Hs016LUPgZrvIhe2SlFPF_VqsOlL)